 Co-insurance: when you pay a percentage of medical charges instead of a fixed amount.

-Co-payment: when you pay a fixed dollar amount for a medical service.
+Co-pay or Co-payment: when you pay a fixed dollar amount for a medical service.

 Deductible: the amount you pay each year toward certain covered expenses before your plan starts paying benefits.

 Formulary: a preferred list of commonly prescribed medications that are selected based on their clinical effectiveness and opportunity to help contain costs within a prescription drug program.
 Non-formulary drugs are any drugs not found on this list.

 Health Maintenance Organization (HMO): a type of health plan that consists of a network of doctors, hospitals, and other health care providers.This type of plan will not pay for an out-of-network provider except in emergency situations.
 Unlike traditional HMOs, with Duke Select, Duke Basic, and Blue Care, you do not need a referral from your Primary Care Physician (PCP) to see a network specialist.